Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 A secret is something that is told and kept or meant to be kept by someone.
 It is something that might be shared confidentially with someone.
 It is hard enough keeping your own secrets.
 Therefore, it is an extra burden to take on someone else's secrets.

 Someone's secret can put you in bondage and keep you in bondage because there is a high possibility that you are not the only one who has been told the secret and has promised to keep it.
 Then when the secret gets out, you might be the one blamed for it even though you kept your promise and never said a word to anyone.
-You are accused of telling the secret but no one believes you.
+You are accused of telling the secret.

 Holding onto someone's secret keeps you in bondage because you have to be so careful not to let it slip when you talk to others.
 If the secret is a criminal one, it makes you feel as if you need to tell the authorities even after you have been asked not to do so.
 It is just too stressful keeping someone's secret.
 Therefore, it is wise to tell people you don't want to know their secrets.